Drazendrazan/qb-banking/README.md

 Config.cardTypes = { "visa", "mastercard"} -- Debit card types (When requesting a debit card it gives randomly one of these.)
 ```

+# License

+    QBCore Framework
+    Copyright (C) 2021 Joshua Eger

+    This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by
+    the Free Software Foundation, either version 3 of the License, or
+    (at your option) any later version.

+    This program is distributed in the hope that it will be useful,
+    but WITHOUT ANY WARRANTY; without even the implied warranty of
+    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+    GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License
+    along with this program.
+If not, see <https://www.gnu.org/licenses/>